 At Ira A. Fulton Schools of Engineering, we believe that engineering is more than a discipline — it’s a mindset, a way of looking at the world.
-Students are part of a community of problem solvers, people who are passionate about designing and making innovative and entrepreneurial solutions.
-The Fulton Schools emphasize discovery, design, innovation, entrepreneurship and societal impact.
+Students are part of a community of problem solvers who are passionate about designing and making innovative and entrepreneurial solutions.
+The Fulton Schools emphasize discovery, design, innovation, entrepreneurship, and societal impact.

-We are dedicated to the “Fulton Difference” with degree programs that combine a strong core foundation with hands-on experience, personalized advising, our innovative E2 program to welcome freshmen, top faculty and a reputation for graduating students who are aggressively recruited by top companies or become superior candidates for graduate studies in medicine, law, engineering and science.Why We're In KEEN
+We are dedicated to the “Fulton Difference” with degree programs that combine a strong core foundation with hands-on experience, personalized advising, our innovative E2 program to welcome freshmen, top faculty, and a reputation for graduating students who are aggressively recruited by top companies or become superior candidates for graduate studies in medicine, law, engineering and science.Why We're In KEEN

-A KEEN partner since 2015, the Ira A. Fulton Schools of Engineering (FSE) at Arizona State University (ASU) is committed to infusing the entrepreneurial mindset throughout its curricular and co-curricular offerings.
-The EM@FSE initiative uses ABET-aligned strategies to promote common student outcomes across six engineering schools, housing 17 ABET-accredited programs, and enrolling over 22,000 students across two campuses and online.
-Undergraduate engineering students learn to apply an engineering skillset with entrepreneurial mindset by practicing human-centered design, accepting calculated risk, and applying basic business acumen.
+A KEEN partner since 2015, the Ira A. Fulton Schools of Engineering (FSE) at Arizona State University (ASU) is committed to infusing the entrepreneurial mindset (EM) throughout its curricular and co-curricular offerings.
+The EM@FSE initiative uses ABET-aligned strategies to promote common student outcomes across six engineering schools, housing 17 ABET-accredited programs and enrolling over 32,000 students across three campuses and online.
+Undergraduate engineering students learn to apply an engineering skillset with an entrepreneurial mindset by practicing human-centered design, accepting calculated risk, and applying basic business acumen.

-ASU is a leader in infusing entrepreneurial mindset into national and global initiatives, including the Grand Challenge Scholar’s Program (GCSP), Engineering Projects in Community Service (EPICS), and the Earned Admission Program.
+ASU is a leader in infusing entrepreneurial mindset into national and global initiatives, including the Grand Challenges Scholars Program (GCSP), Engineering Projects in Community Service (EPICS), and ASU Universal Learner Courses.Previous Work

 An online resource with 25 detailed case studies of ASU’s first two years as a partner can be found on the EM@ASU website.